WHO ARE YOU?

 I don't suppose I am alone on this.
 I suppose most people go through the same thing.
 In fact, I feel sorry for those who always feel the same about themself because, like a car stuck in a gear, or a clock without a battery, they are going to be correct but rarely.

 A toddler at two years old believes he knows it all and considers himself completely self-sufficient.
 That is a very dangerous age.
-But if the child is guided properly though his misgivings, he will likely survive the experience and give up his grievous attitude.
+But if the child is guided properly through his misgivings, he will likely survive the experience and give up his grievous attitude.

 When puberty starts once again he considers himself a superior stud, and tries for independence.
 Meanwhile, inside, he knows he is but a lost soul not having the slightest idea who he is or where he is going.